 During accessible app development, the app is made and optimized for a particular platform, which allows it to demonstrate an exceptionally high-performance level.
 It is built for a specific platform and compiled using the core programming language and the API of the platform.
 This makes the app fast, quick to load, responsive, and very efficient.

 Access to the full features of the device

-Since they are specific to the platform, the apps have direct access to the various hardware that come with it.
-Native app developers are then able to take advantage of the entire features of the device’s operating system and the software.
+Since they are specific to the platform, the apps have direct access to the various hardware that comes with them.
+Native app developers are then able to take advantage of the entire features of the device’s operating system and software.
 When these are maximized, the application is quicker, which naturally translates to improved accessibility features.

 Better hardware integration

-Native apps are able to easily access hardware features of the device, such as the camera and GPS, which offers improved user experience.
-There is also UI consistency since they are able to preserve aspect ratio across all devices.
-Since the whole UI is standard in native apps, app developers are able to implement standard and best practices in creating them.
+Native apps are able to easily access the hardware features of the device, such as the camera and GPS, which offers an improved user experience.
+There is also UI consistency since they are able to preserve the aspect ratio across all devices.
+Since the whole UI is standard in native apps, app developers are able to implement standards and best practices in creating them.